 - Offer a firm handshake.

-- Sit up straight and avoid fidgeting.
+- Sit up straight and stay engaged.

 - Be polite and professional even while waiting in the lobby—someone may be observing you.

-7. Ask Smart Questions
+8. Ask Smart Questions

 Most interviews end with the opportunity for you to ask questions—use this to your advantage.